robertklep/FeedbackSlider/README.md

 Howto
 -----

-See test.html for an example on how to use.
-This assumes that the CSS/JS files are in the same directory.
+See `test.html` for an example on how to use.

 Demo
 ----